ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 (The above image shows a frame interval of 11.3 nanoseconds, corresponding to 88.0525 MHz event clock.)

-More details about the event stream protocol can be found [here](event-stream-protocol).
+Details about the event stream protocol can be found [here](event-stream-protocol).

-## Event Generator
+## Event Generator Overview

 The Event Generator generates the event stream and sends it out to an array of Event Receivers.